Le Corbusier + Pierre Jeanneret |

 Well, not only did he have the chance to do it but we can also walk down the streets of La Cité Frugès almost a century later.
 This was one of his first garden cities located in southwest France.

 Those of you who have read some of my visits already know about my fondness for Le Corbusier’s Architecture.
-That’s why in the last months I have travelled to different parts of France and Switzerland visiting his work [La Tourette].
+That’s why in the last months I have travelled to different parts of France and Switzerland visiting his work [see Le Corbusier Route].
 Even so, I am always surprised to see that many of his ideas and initiatives still remain today.